jojivk73/Tools/pbsubgraph/README.md

              -level 5  \
              -netron
 ```
-This writes out the subgraph to /tmp dir and calls netron.
-The output looks as
+Shos the following
 [fig3](https://github.com/jojivk73/Tools/tree/master/pbsubgraph/example3.png) .

-You can navigate netron for these nodes for attributes
+This writes the subgraph to /tmp dir and invokes netron.
+So you can navigate netron for these nodes for attributes.